×

 If you are thinking about moving to Holland Village, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Holland Village, can vary greatly depending on the type of property.
 For instance, a condominium unit in this area can cost an average of SGD 1.5 million to SGD 2 million.
 On the other hand, a landed property can cost significantly more, with prices often exceeding SGD 10 million.
 Rental prices also vary, with a one-bedroom apartment typically costing around SGD 2,500 to SGD 3,500 per month, while larger units can command monthly rents of SGD 7,000 or more.
-However, these prices can fluctuate based on factors such as the property's size, condition, and proximity to amenities," commented one expat who made the move to Holland Village.
+However, these prices can fluctuate based on factors such as the property's size, condition, and proximity to amenities," explained one expat living in Holland Village, Singapore.

 Should I buy or rent a home in Holland Village?